mrwilson/jenever/README.md

 ##
     # Add this to your .bashrc, to use the environment switcher
     source /path/to/jenever/scripts/jenutil

     ./scripts/jen.sh --init
     ./scripts/jen.sh -m foobar
     ./scripts/jen.sh --install <groupid>:<artifactid>:<version>

 Not fully tested, use at your own risk.
+More serious documentation to follow.